KempnerInstitute/nodelens/docs/source/user_guide/configuration.rst

 Configuration Guide
 ===================

-This guide explains all configuration options available in the alignment framework.
+This guide explains all configuration options available in LossLens.

 .. contents:: Table of Contents
    :local: